changeworld/azure-docs.ja-jp/articles/sql-database/sql-database-temporal-tables-retention-policy.md

-<properties
+---
-   pageTitle="Manage historical data in Temporal Tables with retention policy | Microsoft Azure" description="Learn how to use temporal retention policy to keep historical data under your control." services="sql-database" documentationCenter="" authors="bonova" manager="drasumic" editor=""/>
+title: Manage historical data in Temporal Tables with retention policy | Microsoft Docs
+description: Learn how to use temporal retention policy to keep historical data under your control.

-<tags
-   ms.service="sql-database"
-   ms.devlang="NA"
-   ms.topic="article"
-   ms.tgt_pltfrm="NA"
-   ms.workload="sql-database"
-   ms.date="10/12/2016"
-   ms.author="bonova"/>
+services: sql-database
+documentationcenter: ''
+author: bonova
+manager: drasumic
+editor: ''

+ms.service: sql-database
+ms.devlang: NA
+ms.topic: article
+ms.tgt_pltfrm: NA
+ms.workload: sql-database
+ms.date: 10/12/2016
+ms.author: bonova

+---
-#<a name="manage-historical-data-in-temporal-tables-with-retention-policy"></a>Manage historical data in Temporal Tables with retention policy
+# <a name="manage-historical-data-in-temporal-tables-with-retention-policy"></a>Manage historical data in Temporal Tables with retention policy
 Temporal Tables may increase database size more than regular tables, especially if you retain historical data for a longer period of time.
 Hence, retention policy for historical data is an important aspect of planning and managing the lifecycle of every temporal table.
 Temporal Tables in Azure SQL Database come with easy-to-use retention mechanism that helps you accomplish this task.

 Temporal history retention can be configured at the individual table level, which allows users to create flexible aging polices.
 Applying temporal retention is simple: it requires only one parameter to be set during table creation or schema change.